pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 The second worst is that of the Azgoths of Kria.
 During a recitation by their poet master Grunthos the Flatulent of his poem "Ode to a Small Lump of Green Putty I Found in My Armpit One Midsummer Morning" four of his audience died of internal haemorrhaging, and the president of the Mid-Galactic Arts Nobbling Council survived by gnawing one of his own legs off.
 Grunthos was reported to have been "disappointed" by the poem's reception, and was about to embark on a reading of his 12-book epic entitled "My Favourite Bathtime Gurgles" when his own major intestine, in a desperate attempt to save humanity, leapt straight up through his neck and throttled his brain."
 --Douglas Adams

 “Now it is such a bizarrely improbable coincidence that anything so mind-bogglingly useful could have evolved purely by chance that some thinkers have chosen to see it as the final and clinching proof of the non-existence of God.
-The argument goes something like this: "I refuse to prove that I exist," says God, "for proof denies faith, and without faith I am nothing."
+&emsp;&emsp;&emsp;The argument goes something like this: "I refuse to prove that I exist," says God, "for proof denies faith, and without faith I am nothing."
-"But," says Man, "The Babel fish is a dead giveaway, isn't it?
+&emsp;&emsp;&emsp;"But," says Man, "The Babel fish is a dead giveaway, isn't it?
 It could not have evolved by chance.
 It proves you exist, and so therefore, by your own arguments, you don't.
 QED."
-"Oh dear," says God, "I hadn't thought of that," and promptly vanishes in a puff of logic.
+&emsp;&emsp;&emsp;"Oh dear," says God, "I hadn't thought of that," and promptly vanishes in a puff of logic.
-"Oh, that was easy," says Man, and for an encore goes on to prove that black is white and gets himself killed on the next zebra crossing.”
+&emsp;&emsp;&emsp;"Oh, that was easy," says Man, and for an encore goes on to prove that black is white and gets himself killed on the next zebra crossing.”
 --Douglas Adams

 "I love deadlines.
 I love the wooshing sound they make as they go by."